How to Tell When Your Goat is in Heat

 Standing for the Buck

-I had a doe once who di not have obvious heat cycles.
-My method was to every day let her into the stall with the buck.
-If she tried to run for the hills I simply let her back out and tried again the next day.
-Eventually she came into heat and instead of running from him she was all lovey with him and stood still so he could get the job done.
+I had a doe once who did not have obvious heat cycles.
+My method was to every day let her into buck pen.
+If she tried to run for the hills, I simply let her back out and tried again the next day.

 King, the handsome granddaddy of many of our goats.